Authorised deposit-taking institution: Restricted ADI

 On 4 May 2018, APRA created a restricted ADI (RADI) framework to assist potential new entrants to the banking industry, particularly small firms with limited financial resources, to navigate the licensing process.
 Eligible entities can conduct a limited range of business activities for two years.
 On 7 May 2018, APRA issued the first RADI to Volt Bank.

 Australian government deposit guarantee

-Since 2008, as part of the response to the global financial crisis, the Australian government set up the Financial Claims Scheme (FCS) to provide protection to depositors in ADIs in the event that an ADI fails.
+Since 2008, as part of the response to the 2008 financial crisis, the Australian government set up the Financial Claims Scheme (FCS) to provide protection to depositors in ADIs in the event that an ADI fails.
 The FCS guarantees certain deposits (currently up to $250,000 for each account holder at any ADI incorporated in Australia).
 All deposits held by an account holder with a single financial institution are added together towards the FCS limit, including accounts with any other business that the ADI operates under a different trading name.

 Initially, there was uncertainty as to whether deposits in foreign-owned banks were covered by the FCS, leading to a great outflow of funds from these banks.
 The government clarified that Australian-incorporated subsidiaries of foreign banks in Australia are covered in the same way as local banks.